 With this simple question, we increase our potential to enrich the world, and ultimately to find our own joy.
 Using discipline to generate compassion, we leap beyond the fickleness of mood into the confidence of delight in helping others.

 There are many opportunities to get involved by supporting Ongoing Programs such as helping set up and clean up, serve water, and greet people as they come in for the first time.
 There are also opportunities to work in the office as an occasional support or an ongoing basis.
 As you progress along your path there are many way to deepen your practice by staffing weekend retreat programs, coordinating classes, or becoming a Local Leader.
 We invite you to give back in whatever way and want to support your practice of generosity.
-Contact our Service as Path Coordinator to find out how you can help: email@example.com
+Contact us to find out how you can help: firstname.lastname@example.org